 According to the U.S. Transportation Research Board, buffered bike lanes have advantages over just a wider bike lane.
 Buffer zones make cyclists more comfortable because they aren't directly next to the traffic.
-When these zones are used with street parking spots, bikes can also safely avoid the "door zone" of drivers opening their doors in parked cars and accidentally injuring bike riders.
+When these zones are used with street parking spots, bikes can also safely avoid the "door zone" of drivers opening the doors of their parked cars and accidentally injuring bike riders.
 This makes commuting by bike safer and more enticing to a wider range of cyclists.

 Drivers need to drive in the traffic lane and avoid driving in the buffer zone.
 They also need to be cautious of bikes when pulling in and out of parking near buffer zone areas.
 Cyclists need to be courteous and stay in the designated bike lane, not in the buffer zone.
 They also must look for drivers and passengers exiting parked cars to help prevent door opening injuries.
 For more safe riding tips, see this National Highway Traffic Safety Administration (NHTSA) fact sheet.

 In 1973, Wisconsin became the first state to pass a bicycle buffer zone safe passing law.
-Approximately 33 states and D.C. have similar safe passing laws.
-Additional states, including New Jersey, are likely to follow suit soon.
+Approximately 35 states and D.C. currently have similar safe passing laws, and more are following suit.
 Most commonly, states require a three-foot distance between cars and bikes, although some states have more generic safe passing laws.

-Bicycle buffer zones help reduce incidents of cyclists being hit by vehicles, but don't eliminate such crashes.
-If you've been injured in a bicycle accident, whether your state has a law mandating a buffer zone or not, you should consult an experienced attorney to protect your legal rights and learn more about any claims you may have.
+Bicycle buffer zones may help reduce incidents of cyclists being hit by vehicles, but they don't eliminate such crashes.
+Whether your state has a law mandating a buffer zone or not, if you've been injured in a bicycle accident you should consult an experienced attorney to protect your legal rights and learn more about any claims you may have.